 How long does a move from Oklahoma City to Des Moines take?

-The 545-mile move from Oklahoma City, OK, to Des Moines, IA, takes one to six days.
-Some Oklahoma City movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Des Moines.
+Moving from Oklahoma City, OK to Des Moines, IA covers 545 miles and usually takes one to six days Need to move faster?
+Some Oklahoma City movers offer expedited options.
+If you're not ready to receive your items, look into storage solutions in Des Moines.